Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Study Design and Methodology

-Following this, participants completed a short training session that lasted approximately five minutes on average.
-During the training, we introduced \sysName and asked participants to try each interaction modality at least once, as well as to experiment with combining modalities.
+After the pre-questionnaire, the participants (\DianaParticipant{1}-\DianaParticipant{6}) completed a short training session lasting approximately five minutes.
+During the training, we introduced \sysName on the dashboard and asked participants to try each interaction modality at least once and to experiment with combining modalities.
 This was intended to ensure that participants felt confident in using \sysName before starting the tasks with the dashboard.
-In addition to the modalities provided by the system, a dashboard user guide (as a digital document) was available as an optional resource throughout the study.
+In addition to the modalities provided by the system, a dashboard user guide (as a digital document) was available throughout the study.

-The main task phase of the study lasted around 25 minutes.
+The task phase of this study lasted around 25 minutes.
 Participants were free to choose whichever modalities they preferred for each task and could switch between them at any time.
-They could ask the system as many questions as they wanted until they were satisfied with an answer, or solve the tasks on their own without assistance.
-If a task could not be solved, participants were allowed to skip it and continue to the next one.
-After completing all tasks, participants were interviewed about their onboarding experience, comparisons to their usual onboarding practices, and their preferred modalities.
+They could ask the system as many questions as they wanted until they were satisfied, or solve the tasks on their own without assistance.